 - Finally, you'll want to ask about the facility's policy on storing boats during inclement weather.
 This is important to know in case you need to make alternate arrangements for your boat in the event of a storm.

 By taking the time to find a storage facility that meets all of your needs, you can rest assured that your boat will be safe and sound until you're ready to hit the open water again.

-Being in the business since 2006, South Rock Storage understands the importance of finding the right storage solution for your boat.
+Being in the business since 2006, South Rock Storage understands the importance of finding the proper storage solution for your boat.
 That's why we offer secure, spacious storage units that can accommodate boats of all sizes.

-Note that the above tips on preparing your boat for storage are only recommendations.
+The above tips on preparing your boat for storage are only recommendations.
 Make sure to consult your owner's instruction manual for specific guidelines on how to prepare your boat for storage.